Get started with Kong Event Gateway

 message produced (partition=0 offset=0)

-Now let’s check the Kafka cluster through the KNEP proxy.
-By passing the knep context, kafkactl will connect to Kafka through the proxy port 19092:
+Now let’s test that our Modify Headers policy is applying the header My-New-Header.
+By passing the vc context, kafkactl will connect to Kafka through the proxy port 19092.

-You now have a Kafka cluster running with a KNEP proxy in front.
+You now have a Kafka cluster running with an Event Gateway proxy in front, and the proxy is applying your custom policies.

 FAQs